 - Tax Research: Have students search for Revenue Procedure 87-56 and find the recovery period for some obscure assets.
-You can create a discussion around what the actual recovery period of certain assets should be. - o An interesting provision related to bonus depreciation is Section 168(k)(4).
+You can create a discussion around what the actual recovery period of certain assets should be. - O An interesting provision related to bonus depreciation is Section 168(k)(4).
 The provision was designed as a stimulus measure for NOL companies that could not take advantage of the current deductions provided by bonus depreciation.
 The provision provides an ability to cash out historic R&D and AMT credits in lieu of bonus depreciation.
-An interesting exercise is to have students locate the off-code provision contained in the history of this section (see also P.L.
-12-289, §3081(b)).
+A thought-provoking exercise is to have students locate the off-code provision contained in the history of this section (see also P.L.
+110-289, §3081(b)).
 This provision was designed to provide Chrysler LLC with the same benefits that GM and Ford were to receive as C corporations under Section 168(k)(4). - Legislative Activity: Senate Bill 844 (S 844) sponsored by Senators Bingaman and Grassley would significantly extend the recovery period for Public Private Partnership (P3) tangible and intangible assets.
 These deals sell publicly owned infrastructure to private investors who reap tax benefits from cost recovery of these assets.
-Should the public care whether these assets or public or private?
-Are the purchased assets primarily tangible and intangible? - O Comprehensive problems.
-Have students work in groups (three to five students) to complete Comprehensive Problem 75.
+Should the public care whether these assets are public or private?
+Are the purchased assets primarily tangible or intangible? - o Comprehensive Problems: Have students work in groups (three to five students) to complete comprehensive problem 75.
 Make yourself available to students to answer questions but try to get them to work together to answer resolve their questions.
-If time is short, skip part C.
+If time is short, you can skip part C.